nathanwelsh8/samplecode/README.md

   display all the names entered.

 Task 3:
-  get the user to enter a series of numbers and store them as a list when the user has finnished entering the numbers get them to enter a search term tell the user is their search term is in the list.
+  get the user to enter a series of names and store them as a list when the user has finnished entering the names get them to enter a search term tell the user is their search term is in the list.

 Task 4:
-  adapt task 3 with words instead of numbers
+  Add validation so that the user cannot submit names with less than 3 characters

-task 5:
+Task 5:
+    since task 4 was a short one.
+Task 5 will be trickier...
-    adapt task 4 so it can search indexes which store multiple words e.g searches ['hello word how are you','hello how are we','hello world'] would search every individual word in all indexes.
+    Adapt task 4 so it can search indexes which store multiple words e.g searches ['hello word how are you','hello how are we','hello world'] would search every individual word in all indexes.